WangHaomao/BlockTrade/README.md

 # Blockchain-based trading strategy selection
-This a repository about BackTest with BlockChain in MSDB 6000D, Introduce to Blockchain
+A repository in project  **blockchain-based trading strategy selection** in MSDB 6000D, Introduce to Blockchain.

+Also a tutorial of Dapps development.

 ## Preparing before start